 The study uses industry-standard tools (e.g., AWS RoboMaker and Amazon SageMaker) to build a human activity recognition (HAR) computer vision (CV) model.
-Those tools include built-in instruments and metrics for assessing the performance, quality, and efficiency of the machine-learning process.
+Those tools include built-in instruments and metrics for assessing the machine-learning process's performance, quality, and efficiency.
 The study procedure will generate randomized worlds for the characters to move around and utilize virtual cameras to monitor their behaviors.
-Next, a data analysis phase will validate the HAR model can reliably extract intents (RQ1) and the processes efficiency (RQ2).
+Next, a data analysis phase will validate that the HAR model can reliably extract intents (RQ1) and the process's efficiency (RQ2).